 Hong Kong shares close lower

-HONG KONG: Hong Kong stocks finished Thursday with deep losses, in line with a sell-off on Wall Street and following a strong rally over the past week, with traders keeping a focus on the Ukraine war.
+HONG KONG: Hong Kong stocks ended in negative territory Thursday, with traders unable to extend the week’s rally, following a sell-off on Wall Street fuelled by unease over the Ukraine war.

 Comments